lamini-ai/lamini-examples/prompt_engineering.md

 with the Presidential Records Act.
 ```

-It's important to note that there's no need to include the
+Note that there's no need to include the
 special `[INST]` and `[/INST]` around the prompt.
 While the Mistral documentation indicates otherwise, our runner will
 automatically include these for you.